Home Backyard Composting Techniques

-Chop materials: If you want them to breakdown more quickly.
+Chop materials if you want them to break down more quickly.
 The more you chop, the more surface area is exposed, and the faster the fungus, bacteria and insects (FBI) can begin the decomposition process.

-Mix, turn or layer: Brown and green materials to avoid compaction and provide oxygen to the pile.
-A good rule of thumb for a healthy carbon to nitrogen balance is 50% to 70% green material to 50% brown material by volume.
+Mix, turn or layer brown and green materials to avoid compaction and allow oxygen into the pile.
+A good rule of thumb for a healthy carbon to nitrogen balance is 50% green material to 50% brown material by volume.
 Add materials in thin layers (1-3 inches in thickness), alternating greens and browns.

-Activate: Your pile by alternating layers of finished compost, soil, or manure, between brown and green layers to inoculate your pile with beneficial microbes.
+Activate your pile by sprinkling in some finished compost, soil, or manure between brown and green layers to inoculate your pile with beneficial microbes.

-Maintain: The air & water balance by keeping compost as moist as a wrung-out sponge, and aerate pile by turning or creating air shafts.
-As pile composts, it will shrink to half its original size or less.
+Maintain the air & water balance by keeping compost as moist as a wrung-out sponge, and aerate the pile by turning or creating air shafts.
+As the pile composts, it will shrink to half its original size or less.

-Food Wastes: Should be covered up with dry materials, such as leaves, dirt, or sawdust to create a physical and odor barrier to avoid attracting rodents and fruit flies.
-Worm Composting[LINK: http://www.dpw.co.santa-cruz.ca.us/Home/RecyclingTrash/Composting/HomeComposting/WormComposting/Basics.aspx] and the Homemade Food Scrap Composter are ideal for composting food waste only.
+Food Wastes should always be immediately covered up with dampened brown materials, such as leaves, dirt, or sawdust to create a physical and odor barrier to avoid attracting rodents and fruit flies.
+Worm Composting[LINK: http://www.dpw.co.santa-cruz.ca.us/Home/RecyclingTrash/Composting/HomeComposting/WormComposting/Basics.aspx] and the Homemade Food Scrap Composter are ideal for composting primarily food waste.

-Harvesting: Your compost can be done a couple ways:
+Harvesting your compost can be done a couple of ways:

-1) Move your bin structure next to where it lies now.
-Move uncomposted materials back into bin and harvest finished compost.
-Sift or pick out any bigger unfinished pieces and put back in pile.
+1) Move your bin structure to a new spot next to where it lies now.
+Return uncomposted materials back into the bin and harvest the finished compost.
+Screen or pick out any bigger unfinished pieces and put back in the bin.

 2) If your bin has a harvesting door, scoop out from the bottom.
-Sift if desired.
+Screen if needed.

-Underground: This type of composting is another form of composting that requires burying kitchen and yard wastes in a 6 inch layer, a foot underground.
-Allow a season for decomposition then plant, no harvesting necessary!
-Download publication Burying Food Scraps to learn more about underground composting.
+Underground composting involves burying kitchen and yard wastes in a 6 inch layer, a foot underground.
+Allow a season for decomposition before planting.
+No harvesting necessary!
+Download the publication Burying Food Scraps to learn more about underground composting.